fortrabbit/legal/privacy-policy.md

 1. On our website, we offer users the opportunity to register by providing personal information.
 2. The data is entered into an input mask and transmitted to us and stored.
-3. A transfer of the data to third parties does not take place.
-4. In addition to the data that the user enters in our input masks, the IP address of the user, location data and date and time of registration are also stored.
+3. In addition to the data that the user enters in our input masks, the IP address of the user, location data and date and time of registration are also stored.
-5. As part of the registration process, the user's consent to the processing of this data is obtained.
+4. As part of the registration process, the user's consent to the processing of this data is obtained.

 ### 2. Legal basis for data processing